 Our MPT Program prepares students to pursue licensure as entry-level physiotherapists in Manitoba and Canada.
 The College also houses a MSc Rehabilitation Sciences program and is a partner in the Applied Health Sciences PhD program for those interested in pursuing research-based degrees.

-The next physiotherapists are fit to serve on the front lines.
-Graduates can prevent, evaluate, establish a physiotherapist’s diagnostic and treat conditions of the musculoskeletal, neurological, cardiovascular and respiratory systems of people of all ages.
-By the end of their training, they will be in a position to appropriate, question and renew their professional practice.
+Graduating physiotherapists will be ready to practice on the front lines.
+Graduates can prevent, evaluate and establish a physiotherapy diagnostic and treat conditions of the musculoskeletal, neurological, cardiovascular and respiratory systems of people of all ages.
+By the end of their training, they will be in a position to apply, evaluate and update their professional practice.
 Our graduates are autonomous and prepared to work in a variety of interdisciplinary clinical contexts.
 They are healthcare professionals that embody humanitarian values such as equality, respect, openness, independence and tolerance.

-Our educational programs train students to adopt a reflexive approach based on evidence and best practices.
+Our educational programs train students to adopt a reflective approach based on evidence and best practices.
 All of our professors are actively involved in research and differentiate themselves on national and international scales within thematically varied specialized niches.
-The program relies on a significant number of clinical supervisors trained in internship supervision, who are indispensable companions in our students’ practical training.
-Our students appreciate the respect, the faculty’s availability and the positive atmosphere that prevails at the School of rehabilitation.
+The program relies on a significant number of clinical supervisors trained in internship supervision, who are indispensable partners in our students’ practical training.
+Our students appreciate the respect and availability of our faculty and the positive atmosphere that prevails at the School of rehabilitation.